Turkey : Safety by CityTurkey - safety as a country

-The real danger in Turkey and the reason many tourists are skeptic when it comes to safety in this country, are the continuous and frequent terrorist attacks all around Turkey that have to do with the political situation in the state and most of them are linked to Kurdish separatist terrorist activities in south-east Turkey.
+The real danger in Turkey and the reason many tourists are a skeptic when it comes to safety in this country are the continuous and frequent terrorist attacks all around Turkey that have to do with the political situation in the state and most of them are linked to Kurdish separatist terrorist activities in south-east Turkey.

 However, recently the situation has settled and the last attack happened in January 2017.

-- Currency - Turkish lira is the official currency in Ankara.
+The Turkish lira is the official currency in Ankara.
 ATMs are widespread throughout the country and credit cards are widely accepted in most establishments.

-- Airports - Ankara Esenboğa Airport is the international airport of Ankara, the capital city of Turkey.
+Ankara Esenboğa Airport is the international airport of Ankara, the capital city of Turkey.
 The airport is located northeast of Ankara, some 28 km from the city center.

 Ankara Weather Averages (Temperatures)